Which city is cheaper, Madrid or Paris?

 Madrid has a great public transit system.
 The system includes the Madrid Metro, buses, and a light rail system.

 In either Paris or Madrid, you'll find plenty of activities to fill your time.
 Most visitors tend to spend more time in Paris than Madrid because of the overall number of sights and activities.
+Usually, 3-7 days is a good amount of time for Paris, and 2-5 days is enough time in Madrid.

 Paris is a bustling city that offers something for everyone.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

-In Madrid, many people enjoy the live music and food that this compact big city offers.
+In Madrid, many people enjoy the live music and food that this cultural big city offers.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 Paris is a great place to explore.
 With so much to do, a weekend is probably not enough time to see everything.
 Your budget might influence how long you stay.